The error and reject capturing

 2) Error Field name

-3) Error Source File or Table(if you are extracting from a raw table) name
+3) Error Source File or Table(if you are extracting from a raw table)

 4) Error Field Name